gogoalexy/VisionBot/README.md

 3. The speed in the program is defined as pixels per frame when zooming or panning the image.
 When it comes to rotating, the speed is defined by degrees per frame.
 4. All the motions described here are camera-centric, i.e. pan left means the camera panning left so the motion field is from left to right.

+## November Demo
+Moonshot project November demo core.

+### File Structure
+1. The entire project is under the folder `eval`.
+2. The main entries are `main.py` and `farnebackDot.py`. `main.py` is Raspberry Pi camera module specific, so it's totally USBCam incompatible.
+However, the multi-threaded version of `farneback.py` is under construction.
+3. Unit tests are under the `test` folder.
+4. IQIF neuron simulator is under the folder `iq-neuron`.

+### Usage
+`python3 main.py (-n FRAME_NUMBERS) (-d)`
+The program accepts two optional parameters.
+One is how many frames i.e. how long the video, you want to test by typing `-n FRAMES_NUMBERS`.
+The second one denotes whether you want to display the raw video in real-time by appending `-d` or `--display`.